agardnerIT/site/_posts/2019/2019-11-03-serverless-implications.md

 ## Maintenance
 In the old world, I had to periodically update each of the components.
 The webserver software, database, the Wordpress installation and the VM itself.

 What do I need to maintain in the new world?
 Nothing.
 Well, I need to ensure my GitHub account doesn't get hacked.
-Then again, there's nothing to hack - everything is public source!
+Then again, there's nothing to hack - [everything is publicly available](https://github.com/agardnerIT/site).

+Don't tell me you're relying on [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity)...

 ## Response Time
 Response time is a function of various factors but in simple terms: